briis/hass-weatherflow2mqtt/README.md

 4. [Creating a Home Assistant Weather Entity](#creating-a-home-assistant-weather-entity)

 ## Installation

+### Home Assistant Supervised version

+This is the easiest installation method.
+Just click the Blue Button which is labelled 'ADD INTEGRATION' and you will be taken to Home Assistant to add this repository to the Add-On store, from where you can install and configure it.

+### Outside Home Assistant using Docker

 - Ensure Docker is setup and running
 - Ensure there is a MQTT Server available